 You won’t need to submit education and financial documents if you:

-- are from one of the countries listed in the Immigration Rules Appendix H
+- are from one of the countries listed in appendix ST 22.1 (includes all EU nationals)

 - apply from your country of nationality, the country where you’re resident or from within the UK.